 5.2 Signalling Requirements and Recommendations

-Based on the functionalities in ISO/IEC 23009-1:2022/Amd.2 [2], the following requirements hold for signaling Content Steering in a DASH MPD in the context of this specification.
+Based on the functionalities in ISO/IEC 23009-1:2022/Amd.2 [2], the following requirements hold for signaling Content Steering in a DASH MPD in the context of the present document.

 A ContentSteering element shall be present either on MPD level if all clients are targeted, or, if a specific set of clients are targeted, as part of a ServiceDescription element.
 The ContentSteering element shall appear at most once in a parent element.
 The value of the element shall reference to a DASH Content Steering Manifest (DCSM) as defined in clause 6.